Basis-Theory/basistheory-integration-guides/collections/concepts/what-are-reactors.md

 ### What does the development lifecycle look like for building Reactors?

 Each Reactor runs a single function which can be scoped, coded, and tested all within your normal development tooling and lifecycles.
-Code written and pushed to your own Github repositories can be used to create new Reactor Formulas using our Terraform or [API](https://docs.basistheory.com/#reactor-formulas-reactor-formula-object) integrations.
+Code written and pushed to your own Github repositories can be used to create new Reactor Formulas using our Terraform Provider or [API](https://docs.basistheory.com/#reactor-formulas-reactor-formula-object) integrations.

 ### Can we run the reactor code locally to test?